 CROWN ANGLE:The angle from the top of the girdle to the diamond table (flat top).
 This angle affects a diamond’s brilliance and fire from the top view.
 A well-cut diamond will have a crown angle between 31.5 to 36.5 degrees (you’ll find these measurements on all GIA grading reports).

 If the girdle thickness is off, a diamond can only receive a maximum Very Good GIA cut rating regardless of all other factors.
+The ideal diamond girdle rating is thin-medium, and slightly thick-thick is considered an excellent to ideal proportion.

 The bottom section of the diamond that starts at the girdle and ends at the cutlet (pointed base).
 Most of the diamond weight is in the pavilion.